wlee367/CrowdStart/README.md

 navigate to localhost:3000
 ```
-Please make sure you have Metamask installed to view this application.
+Please make sure you have Metamask chrome extension installed to view this application.
 Within this application you can:

 1. create a new "campaign" which will actually deploy a new instance of the campaign contract on the Ethereum Test network